pathbreak/deepvisualminer/Readme.md

 ## What does this do / what problem does this solve?

 This software enables you to detect stuff - objects, people, animals, etc - and optionally attempt to identify individuals in photos and videos.

-It
+It opens up the possibility of implementing a search engine for the content in your photo collections by integrating its output with a database like PostgreSQL or a text search engine like Solr.

 ## Hardware selection

 While this software has been tested as runnable on a modest laptop with 8GB RAM and an old core-i3 CPU, it's both a memory and CPU hog when there's just a single deep object detector.
-So select a a machine with high CPU and RAM.
+Run it on a machine with high CPU cores and RAM.

 It expects the photo collection to be available on local filesystem, and saves outputs - such as results of detection and recognition in text format, annotated photos, annotated video frames and annotated videos - on local filesystem.
 Annotated video frames are especially heavy on storage.
 So storage capacity should accommodate not only the the photo collection itself but also configured output files from the processing pipeline.